Boston Day Trips

 Boston day trips to Plymouth can include a visit to the wineries, a cruise on the “Pilgrim Belle” (between May and October) or an evening enjoying the music of the Plymouth Philharmonic Orchestra.

-When you enter Plimoth Plantation, it's like you've stepped back into colonial America in 1627.
-The "tour guides" do an extraordinary job of staying completely in character to give you a true taste of what life was like in the small farming town of Plymouth Colony - New England's first permanent English settlement.
+When you enter the Plimoth Patuxet Museums, it’s like you’ve stepped back into colonial America in 1627.
+The “tour guides” do an extraordinary job of staying completely in character to give you a true taste of what life was like in the small farming town of Plymouth Colony – New England’s first permanent English settlement.

-And, if you want to taste what it was like to eat as a Pilgrim, check out Plimoth Plantations's unique cafe and various eating events.
+And, if you want to taste what it was like to eat as a Pilgrim, check out the Plimoth Patuxet Museums’s unique cafe and various eating events.

 While you’re in town, there are two other living history museums: the Mayflower II and the Wampanoag Homesite.